dssup/bump-version/README.en.md

 An atomic commit contains a single logical change.
 It should:

 - Address one task: fix a bug, add one small feature, change one config file, etc.
-- Have a meaningful header in Conventional Commits format (type[scope]: short verb) that reflects the change.
+- Have a meaningful header in Conventional Commits format (kind[scope]: short verb) that reflects the change.
 - Not mix different kinds of changes: for example, do not include formatting, bug fix, and feature in one commit.
 Semantically different changes should be split into separate commits (e.g., `style: format files` + `fix(scope): correct null pointer`).

 Why this matters:
-- *bump-version* analyzes history based on commit types (feat/fix/BREAKING CHANGE).
+- *bump-version* analyzes history based on commit kinds (feat/fix/BREAKING CHANGE).
 If a commit contains multiple semantic types, the utility may misidentify the release type or put changes into the wrong CHANGELOG section.
 - Atomic commits simplify review, rollback, and debugging (easier to find the problematic change via `git bisect`).
 - When automatically generating a CHANGELOG, each commit lands in the correct section (Features, Bug Fixes, etc.), making the log clear and useful.